-- 331. Approaches to the establishment of rules on creditor ranking in bank liquidation proceedings vary across jurisdictions.
-In some jurisdictions, the general insolvency rules on ranking and priority fully apply to bank failure management proceedings (Option 1).
-The ability to depart from the pari passu treatment of creditors of the same rank in certain jurisdictions may allow authorities to reach an outcome that is functionally similar to bank-specific modifications (see next paragraph) although this may present a risk of non-compliance with creditors' safeguards (see Chapter 6.
-Liquidation Tools, Section D), reduce predictability, and complicate cross-border cooperation during failure management proceedings. - 332.
-Several jurisdictions have introduced limited, bank-specific modifications to the general insolvency rules on ranking and priority (Option 2).
-In most cases, such modifications pertain to the ranking of deposits and the DIS or similar funding schemes.
-Some jurisdictions introduced bank-specific provisions on subordinated or non-preferred claims to facilitate loss absorption and recapitalisation. - 333.
-Other jurisdictions provide for distinct, bank-specific rules on creditor ranking (Option 3).
-In several jurisdictions, the bank failure management framework provides separate and sometimes relatively detailed bank-specific rules on the ranking of claims. - 334.
-Options 2 and 3 present good practices.
-Transparency demands that the hierarchy of claims in bank liquidation be clearly stated in the legal framework.
-This may take place through a separate regulation of creditor hierarchy in the bank liquidation law, or, if general insolvency rules apply to some extent to bank liquidation, by introducing clear, tailored modifications for banks, either in the banking law or in the general insolvency law. - 335.
-The legal framework should clearly determine which creditors will be affected by the liquidation proceeding and their treatment in terms of priority and distribution, including exceptions to the general rules on ranking and hierarchy.
-Indeed, there may be reasons that justify a differentiated treatment for particular bank-related claims, e.g., granting claims of depositors a preferred ranking (see $\underline{Section\ C}$).
+340. Approaches to the establishment of rules on creditor ranking in bank liquidation proceedings vary across jurisdictions.
+In some jurisdictions, the general business insolvency rules on ranking and priority fully apply to bank failure management proceedings (Option 1).
+The ability to depart from the pari passu treatment of creditors of the same rank in certain jurisdictions may allow authorities to reach an outcome that is functionally similar to bank-specific modifications (see next paragraph) - although this may weaken creditor safeguards (see Chapter 6.
+Liquidation Tools, Section D.6), reduce predictability, and complicate cross-border cooperation during failure management proceedings.

+341. Several jurisdictions have introduced limited, bank-specific modifications to the general insolvency rules on ranking and priority (Option 2).
+In most cases, such modifications pertain to the ranking of deposits (including that of the DIS or similar funding schemes).
+Some jurisdictions introduced bank-specific provisions on subordinated or non-preferred claims to facilitate loss absorption and recapitalisation in bank failure management proceedings.

+342. Other jurisdictions provide for distinct, bank-specific rules on creditor ranking (Option 3).
+In several jurisdictions, the bank failure management framework provides separate and sometimes relatively detailed bank-specific rules on the ranking of claims.

+343. Options 2 and 3 represent good practices.
+Transparency demands that the hierarchy of claims in bank liquidation be clearly stated in the legal framework.185 This may take place through a separate regulation of creditor hierarchy in the bank liquidation law or, if general business insolvency rules apply to some extent to bank liquidation, by introducing clear, tailored modifications for banks, either in the banking law or in the general business insolvency law.

+344. The legal framework should clearly determine which creditors will be affected by the liquidation proceeding and their treatment in terms of priority and distribution, including exceptions to the general rules on ranking and hierarchy.
+Indeed, there may be reasons that justify a differentiated treatment for particular bank-related claims, e.g., granting claims of depositors a preferred ranking (see Section C below).
 Conversely, the existence of a multiplicity of differentiated creditor classes without clear reasons may undermine the effectiveness of bank liquidation proceedings.
-In line with existing international guidance, the number of priority classes should be kept to a minimum.
-166 - 336.
-The order of loss allocation to creditors in bank resolution versus liquidation should not materially differ.167 Significant divergences between creditor treatment in resolution and liquidation increase the risk of legal challenges and compensation of claims according to the NCWO principle.
-Any differences should be based on clear reasons of policy as accepted under international standards, e.g., to avoid contagion or seek to maximise value for creditors as a whole,168 and should in any case be accompanied by appropriate safeguards. - 337.
-In line with existing international guidance, the legal framework should ensure that the rights of creditors and the priorities of claims established prior to the commencement of bank liquidation proceedings be upheld throughout the proceedings to preserve the legitimate expectations of
+In line with existing international guidance, the number of priority classes should be kept to a minimum.186

-See also FSB Key Attributes, KA 7.4, which states that "The treatment of creditors and ranking in insolvency should be transparent and properly disclosed to depositors, insurance policy holders and other creditors."
-The liquidation authority should therefore not be provided with discretion to define the relative ranking of claims.
+185 See also FSB Key Attributes, KA 7.4, which states that "The treatment of creditors and ranking in insolvency should be transparent and properly disclosed to depositors, insurance policy holders and other creditors."
+The liquidation authority should therefore not have the discretion to define the relative ranking of claims.

-See World Bank Principles, C12.3; UNCITRAL Legislative Guide, Recommendation 187.
+186 See World Bank Principles, C12.3; UNCITRAL Legislative Guide, Recommendation 187.